timokorkalainen/mapbox-gl-layer-groups/README.md

-# Mapbox GL Layer Group Management Plugin
+# MapLibre GL Layer Group Management Plugin

 Layers can be grouped in different namespaces.